Reviews You Can Rely On

 Suppose you're not looking for a 5-in-1.
 Maybe you don't think you'd use the angle-changing attachments very often, or maybe you simply need more raw power and larger max chuck sizes.
 In that case, a notable performer that is not a 12V model is the Ridgid 18V 1/2 in R8701.
 This model did well in all of our convenience tests and has the added benefits of having a larger max chuck and more drilling power.
 The Porter-Cable 20V Max 1/2 In.
 Drill/Driver Kit PCCK607LB also stood out for being chock full of handy features.
 They both have a maximum chuck size of ½", built-in LEDs, a belt clip, a battery level indicator, two different speeds, and neither is overly heavy or bulky.
 The Atomic DCD708C2, the Milwaukee M18 FUEL, the Makita XFD14Z, and the Ryobi ONE+ HP 18V all have a chuck that can expand up to ½" as well.

 At the end of the day, it is hard to beat the pure useability of compact 5-in-1 12V models, especially if most of your drilling needs involve light-duty DIY or home projects.
 The smaller size, lighter weight, and angle-changing attachments of these drills make working in tight or overhead spaces a breeze.
-While they may not be as powerful as the 12V or 20V models on the market, they can reach places larger, more powerful models can not.
+While they may not be as powerful as the 12V or 20V models, they can reach places larger, more powerful models can not.
 And in the case of the top performing Dewalt Xtreme 12V 5-In-1 DCD703F1, they can even sometimes rival the performance of more powerful models for shorter durations.

 An easy plug-and-play assembly of the different attachments included with the Dewalt Xtreme makes it a top scorer for convenience.